 Fact: distracted driving can and does cause car accidents, some of which are fatal.
 There is no contending this, but there does seem to be some disagreement as to just how dangerous or prevalent distracted driving really is.
-To help set the record straight, and hopefully help you avoid an auto accident in the future, our Fort Worth personal injury attorneys at Parker Law Firm have collected some tall tales, truths, and tips about distracted driving dangers.
+To help set the record straight, and hopefully help you avoid an auto accident in the future, our Bedford Texas car accident injury attorneys at Parker Law Firm have collected some tall tales, truths, and tips about distracted driving dangers.

 - Distracted driving may cause crashes but people are rarely hurt.

 False.
 According to the Centers for Disease Control and Prevention (CDC), around 8 people will lose their lives to distracted driving in the United States every day, and another 1,160 or so will be injured.

 - Only young drivers will distract themselves with cell phones while driving.